skoczen/will/docs/improve.md

 * New `@will version` command to check version number, thanks to [woohgit](https://github.com/woohgit).
 * `self.save()` now accepts an `expire` value, thanks to [netjunki](https://github.com/netjunki).
 * Awesome new `remind ___ to ___ at ___`, thanks to [woohgit](https://github.com/woohgit).
+* Will now keeps an eye on hipchat's uptime as well, thanks to [netjunki](https://github.com/netjunki).

 #### 0.7.3 - March 3, 2015